 In the UK and other countries north of the equator, the symptoms usually develop at some time between September and November and continue until March or April.
 Symptoms tend to be worse in December, January and February.

-3-6% of people in the UK are thought to experience SAD.
-Many more, perhaps as many as 12-13% of people, have winter blues.
+Between 3 and 6 people in 100 in the UK are thought to experience SAD.
+Many more, perhaps as many as 12-13 in 100, have winter blues.
 SAD is less common in countries near to the equator where the hours of sunlight are more constant and bright throughout the year.
-SAD usually first begins between the ages of 20 to 30, but it can develop at any age.
+SAD usually first begins between the ages of 20 to 30 but it can develop at any age.
 It affects four times as many women as men.

 What causes seasonal affective disorder?

 The exact cause is not clear.
 The amount of sunlight affects the number of nerve messages which you send from the eyes to certain parts of the brain.
 The activity of nerve messages caused by sunlight affects the level of certain brain chemicals (such as serotonin) and hormones (such as melatonin).
 These chemicals and hormones affect your mood.
 With less sunlight during the winter months, changes in the balance of these chemicals and hormones may trigger depression.

 Some people seem to inherit a tendency to develop SAD.
 About 1 in 7 first-degree relatives (mother, father, child, brother, sister) of people with SAD are also affected.